Past Civic Awards citations and recipients.

 Her primary expertise is in environmental matters, but she has long recognised (as many do not) that the environment is not a separate compartment of life but an integral part of a greater whole that also incorporates social, cultural and economic well-being.

-She excels at connecting people on a personal level and connecting entire organizations with each other.
-She links the private sector with the commercial and governmental sectors by forming relationships with people and their organizations.
+She excels at connecting people on a personal level and connecting entire organisations with each other.
+She links the private sector with the commercial and governmental sectors by forming relationships with people and their organisations.

 Since arriving in New Zealand in 1988, she has been a very active advocate for the culture and traditions of the Philippines.